QuentinRa/blog.quentinra.dev/info/web/index.md

 * **Tools > Problems**: you can see problems using webhint
 * **Tools > LightHouse**: you can see the evaluation of a page by LightHouse (Google)

 > **Note**: you may not have every menu that I listed here.
-Some are available after you enabled them (the + in edge, the "... > more tools" in chrome etc.).
+Some are available after you enabled them (the + in edge, the "... > more tools" in chrome, etc.).

 <hr class="sr">